Dongchenl/caer/README.md

 https://github.com/ldcyx/omnibot_rolls.git

 # Caer
-Caer is a software that configures, monitors, analyzes the data from neuromorphic chips.
+Caer is a software that configures and monitors the DYNAP neuromorphic chips and analyzes the firing activity of the silicon neurons on the chips.
+It enables online reconfiguration of the connectivity between neurons and the weights of synapses.

 # On-line learning code
 The on-line learning algorithm is implemented as a module at 'caer/modules/dsnn/' (https://github.com/ldcyx/caer/tree/master/modules/dsnn). <br />
-In the 'dsnn' module, <br />
+In the 'dsnn' module, there are 22 scripts.
+They are written in C. The main usage of the scripts is listed below. <br />

 File Name | Main Usage
 ------------ | -------------